 How to Measure Investigation Process Effectiveness

 Recently, I received a great e-mail question from one of my TapRooT® root cause analysis course participants.
 His question was basic, but meaningful.
 “What are your thoughts on how to measure investigation process effectiveness?” he asked.
 He went on to explain that he wanted my insights partially because he knew I was a measurement freak.
-More importantly, he was being pressured by his boss to focus on investigation timeliness over everything else.
+More importantly, he felt pressure by his boss to focus on investigation timeliness over everything else.

 How do You Measure Investigation Process Effectiveness?

 Investigating problems, like most work activities, is a process.
-If you have read my Vital Signs measurement book, sat in on one of my measurement workshops, or simply done a lot of process measurement yourself, you should know that processes produce a variety of results with each cycle, and not just one or two.
+Have you read my Vital Signs measurement book, sat in on one of my measurement workshops, or simply done a lot of process measurement yourself?
+If so, you know that processes produce a variety of results with each cycle, and not just one or two.
 At a minimum, all processes have vital signs that relate to time, cost, quality, morale / teamwork, and safety dimensions.

-All too often however, we focus on the time measure too much.
+All too often however, we place too much focus on the time measure.
 In doing so, we often compromise other results like quality, morale / teamwork, and safety.
-For example, I frequently see people do poor root cause analysis and write weak corrective actions in order to make sure their problem solving work is completed on time.
+For example, I frequently see people do poor root cause analysis and write weak corrective actions in order to complete their problem solving work on time.

-If investigation timeliness is the primary measure we focus on, we may not even realize that we are not finding the true root cause of a problem.
-Worse yet, we may not notice that our fixes are failing too often.
+Is investigation timeliness the primary measure you focus on?
+If so, you might not find the true root causes of your problems.
+Worse yet, you might fail to notice that your fixes fail all too often.
 Ironically, timeliness is a quality measure.
-We are trying to meet one of our customer’s key requirements.
-Unfortunately, we often compromise our ability to meet other requirements by focusing too much on time.
+We want to meet one of our customer’s key requirements.
+Unfortunately, we often compromise our ability to meet other requirements when we focus too much on time.

 Key Measures of Investigation Process Effectiveness

-There are many different ways to measure investigation process effectiveness, but I will just focus on the basics here.
-If you want to talk about this topic in more detail, feel free to connect with me and we can dig into your particular challenges in more detail.
-With no further ado, here are some key investigation process measures most people should be tracking, but often don’t track.
+There are many different ways to measure investigation process effectiveness.
+However, I will just focus on the basics here.
+If you want to talk about this topic in more detail, feel free to connect with me.
+Then, we can dig into your particular challenges in more detail.
+With no further ado, here are some key investigation process measures most people should track, but often don’t track.